Notice of Annual General Meeting of Shareholders in Enea AB (publ)

 b) chairman of the board

-- Resolution on the procedure on appointment of the members of the nomination committee
+13. Resolution on the procedure on appointment of the members of the nominating committee

-- The board’s proposition on an authorization for the board to acquire and transfer treasury shares
+14. The board’s proposition on authorization for the board to acquire and transfer treasury shares

-- The board’s proposition on guidelines for remuneration to senior management
+15. The board’s proposition on guidelines for remuneration to senior executives

-- The board’s proposition on a authorization for the board to issue new shares for share or business acquisitions
+16. The board’s proposition on authorization for the board to issue new shares to finance further growth and expansion

-The board’s proposition on the appropriation the Company’s profit or loss (item 9 b)
+The board’s proposition on the appropriation of the Company’s profit or loss (item 9 b)

-The board proposes that there will be no dividend distributed to the shareholders regarding the financial year 2011.
-The board has on the other hand proposed a redemption program as stated under item 17 of the agenda.
+The board proposes that there will be no dividend distributed to the shareholders regarding the financial year 2017.

 Proposition by the nomination committee (item 2 and 10-13)

-A nomination committee (NC) has been established following a decision on the annual general meeting of shareholders 2011.
-The following persons serve on the nomination committee for the annual general meeting 2012; Per Lindberg, Sverre Bergland (DnB Nor), Robert Andersson (Infläktor) and Anders Skarin (chairman of the board in Enea AB).
+The following persons serve on the nomination committee (“NC”) for the AGM 2017; Per Lindberg, Sverre Bergland (DNB), Annika Andersson (Swedbank Robur Fonder) and Anders Skarin (chairman of the board of Enea AB).
 The NC has appointed Per Lindberg as its chairman.
-The propositions by the NC are supported by shareholders representing approx. 29 per cent of the votes.
+The propositions by the NC are supported by a unanimous NC.

-The NC proposes that Anders Skarin is appointed to chair the annual general meeting 2012.
+The NC proposes that Anders Skarin is appointed to chair the AGM 2018.

 The NC proposes that the board shall consist of six ordinary members elected by the general meeting without any deputy members and that one auditor is appointed.

-The NC proposes re-election of Åsa Landén Ericsson, Kjell Duveblad and Mats Lindoff as members of the board and Anders Skarin as chairman of the board.
-In addition hereto NC proposes new election of Robert W Andersson and Torbjörn Nilsson.
+The NC proposes re-election of Kjell Duveblad, Mats Lindoff, Torbjörn Nilsson, Åsa Sundberg and Gunilla Fransson as members of the board and Anders Skarin as chairman of the board.

-The NC proposes re-election of Öhrlings PricewaterhouseCoopers AB, with the certified accountant Niklas Renström as mainly responsible for the time being, as auditor for the period until the next annual general meeting of shareholders.
+The NC proposes, according to the audit committee’s recommendation, re-election of Öhrlings PricewaterhouseCoopers AB, with the certified accountant Niklas Renström as mainly responsible for the time being, as auditor for the period until the next AGM.

-The NC proposes that a new NC shall consist of representatives for two of the largest shareholders and the chairman of the board.
-The NC may also consist of representatives for three or four of the largest shareholders and the chairman of the board if the chairman notices such an interest from the largest shareholders in connection with forming of the NC.
-The chairman of the board is assigned to contact the four largest (according to number of votes) shareholders by August 31 2012 and request them to appoint a member of the NC each.
-If such shareholder does not wish to appoint a member, additional shareholders (according to number of votes) will be requested to appoint a member of the NC.
-A member appointed by a shareholder should be chairman of the NC.
+The NC proposes that a new NC shall consist of representatives of two of the largest shareholders as well as the chairman of the board.
+The NC may, however, also consist of representatives of three or four of the largest shareholders as well as the chairman of the board, if the chairman of the board notices such an interest amongst the largest shareholders in connection with the formation of the NC.
+The chairman of the board is assigned to contact the four largest (according to number of votes) shareholders per September 30, 2018 and request them to each appoint a member of the NC.
+If more than two of those shareholders do not wish to appoint a member, additional shareholders (according to number of votes) will be requested to appoint a member of the NC.
+A shareholder representative should be appointed chairman of the NC.
 The names of the NC members shall be published in the Company’s third quarterly interim report.
-The period of mandate for the appointed NC shall run until the next NC has taken over.
-The NC shall be changed in accordance with the principles above if there is a substantial change in the shareholder structure following the constitution of the NC.
-The NC shall prepare and make propositions to the annual general meeting regarding chairman of the meeting, election of chairman and other members of the board of the Company, remuneration for the board divided between the chairman and the other members as well as the principles for remuneration, if any, for work in committees, election and compensation of auditors and deputy auditors (if any) and principles for appointment of a new nomination committee.
-The NC shall have the right to charge the Company with costs for e.g. recruitment consultants and other costs that may arise in order for the NC to conduct its assignment.
+The period of mandate for the appointed NC shall run until the next NC has been appointed.
+If a substantial change occurs in the shareholder structure following the constitution of the NC, and latest three months before the AGM, the NC shall be adjusted in accordance with the principles above.
+The NC shall prepare and make propositions to the AGM regarding election of the chairman of the AGM, election of the chairman of the board as well as other members of the board, remuneration for the board divided between the chairman and the other members as well as the distribution of remuneration, if any, for work in committees, election and compensation of auditors and deputy auditors (if any) and principles for appointment of a new NC.
+The NC shall have the right to charge the Company with costs for e.g. recruitment consultants and other costs that may arise in order for the NC to carry out its assignment.

 The board’s proposition on an authorization for the board to acquire and transfer treasury shares (item 14)